 each Minister concerned shall consult concerning the exploitation of the petroleum pool with any other Minister concerned and with the appropriate authority of another State or a Territory referred to in paragraph (a).

+(11a) If a geothermal resources area extends, or is reasonably believed by the Minister to extend, from an area of the State into —

+(a) lands to which other written laws or the laws of another State or of a Territory relating to the exploitation of geothermal energy resources apply; or

+(b) the adjacent area of an adjoining State or Territory,

+each Minister concerned shall consult concerning the exploitation of the geothermal resources area with any other Minister concerned and with the appropriate authority of another State or a Territory referred to in paragraph (a).

-(12) Where subsection (1) applies in relation to a petroleum pool, a Minister shall not approve an agreement under this section, or give a direction under this section, in relation to that petroleum pool except with the approval of any other Minister concerned and any State or Territory authority concerned.
+(12) Where subsection (11) applies in relation to a petroleum pool or subsection (11a) applies in relation to a geothermal resources area, a Minister shall not approve an agreement under this section, or give a direction under this section, in relation to that petroleum pool or geothermal resources area except with the approval of any other Minister concerned and any State or Territory authority concerned.

 [Section 69 amended by No. 12 of 1990 s.
-52.]
+52; No. 35 of 2007 s.
+57.]